COVID spikes at Alaska fish processing plants raise alarm

 “With so many workers now testing positive, it is likely that this outbreak has been in progress for some time and that transmission has already occurred among family, friends and others in the community,” Dr. Bruce Chandler, the Anchorage health department’s chief medical officer, said in a statement.

 Earlier, much of the concern was focused on rural Alaska.
 In villages and small towns accessible only by boat or plane, people have worried the thousands of workers coming for seasonal jobs would bring the virus with them.
-Some demanded the fishing season be called off, even though, for many, the monthslong season is when they earn most of their annual income.
+Some demanded the fishing season be called off, even though, the months-long season is when many earn most of their annual income.

 “It's a little ironic actually, that where we got bit was here in town,” said Rich Monroe, chief financial officer of Copper River Seafoods, which owns the plant where the Anchorage outbreak occurred.